hanqicode/PerkTreeForMyself/MachineLearning/CourseraAndrewNg/Week1/0_Introduction.md

 **Classification Problem**: Discrete valued output(0 or 1).

 Say predict breast cancer based on its tumor size, then it only has two result: malignant or benign.

+## Unsupervised Learning
+Just have a data set without any label, but it can be generated into some clusters with certain rules.
+E.g. Whack.